Can I participate in a first-time offender for Underage Drinking?

 Do I need a lawyer?

 The attorneys at the State College criminal defense firm of JD Law have been representing Penn State students charged with criminal offenses since 2004.
-Contact the JD Law Office for a FREE CONSULTATION regarding your Underage Drinking or other summary charge by calling (814) 954-7622 or by email.
+Contact the JD Law Office for a FREE CONSULTATION regarding your Underage Drinking or other summary charge.
+Contact us by email or leave a message at (814) 689-9139.